 The one concession we have to consider with this approach is that the animation isn’t as sophisticated as when we create our animated explainers in After Effects.
 So if you’re trying to decide which option is best for your project, think about which is more important; time or production value.

-3. Multi-Chapter Presentation Videos Are Versatile
+3. Multi-chapter Videos are Versatile

 Another advantage of using a PowerPoint workflow is that the final product isn’t just a video but a presentation as well.
 This means our client has a video they can embed on their benefits microsite for employees to watch at their leisure, and a PowerPoint deck to use in synchronous settings if necessary.